pantelis/aiml-common/lectures/autonomous-cars/prediction/_index.md

 Via the perception subsystem our agent the moment it predicts that the other agent is slowing down (indicating perhaps also its intention to turn right), it can start turning left long before the other agent's manuever is completed, improving its efficiency / utility - after all the average speed may be one of the desirable metrics.

 Thinking probabilistically, we need to maintain a _belief_, that was introduced in the [PGM]({{<relref "../../pgm/pgm-intro">}}) chapter, regarding the location of the turning-right agent.
-This belief will change over time as its updated with new observation (evidence).
+This belief will change over time as its updated with new observations.

 ![turn-prediction-prob](images/turn-prediction-prob.png#center)
 *Changing belief over time regarding the possible trajectories of the other agent.
 At time 0, the probabilities for the two trajectories are the prior probabilities determined from historical data.*